 With total get-out-of-my way power and strength, the mighty Discovery is a seven-seater that offers incredible off-roading capabilities.
 Once again, the level of luxury is first class and its distinctive design lines help to make it stand out from the crowd.
+Hybrid technology has been added to the engine line-up.

 The goodThe take-on-anything leader of the pack